DePaul has eight traditional undergraduate colleges and schools based at two primary campuses in Chicago’s Loop and Lincoln Park neighborhoods.

 • The College of Science and Health offers innovative curricula and research opportunities with a dedicated focus on science and health paths.
 As part of DePaul’s alliance with Rosalind Franklin University of Medicine and Science, the newly launched Early Opportunity Program offers select students the opportunity for an early admission decision into one of six professional programs, including Pharmacy and Physical Therapy.

 • The College of Liberal Arts and Social Sciences offers a diverse range of opportunities for students, including Creative Writing, Public Policy, and Sociology.
-It is also home to seven academic journals and three student publications.
+First-year students with certain LAS majors also have the opportunity to be admitted into the BA/JD program, where they become law school students after three years of undergraduate education.

 • The Driehaus College of Business is known for its top-ranked undergraduate Business program as well as its entrepreneurship expertise.
 The Princeton Review ranked DePaul in the top 25 of the country’s best academic institutions for undergraduate entrepreneurship education.